 Colour company Pantone has chosen a vibrant purple shade named Ultra Violet as its colour of the year for 2018.
 Pantone announces a new colour of the year every December, based on trend-forecasting research from the global Pantone Color Institute.
 Ultra Violet is said to communicate ‘originality, ingenuity, and visionary thinking that points us toward the future.’
 Once again, this is a strong colour that may be more suited to use as an accent in interiors.

 Perhaps more interesting than the hero colour alone, are the range of colour harmonies and descriptions presented by Pantone; a collection of eight very different colour stories, once again illustrating how colours used in combination create remarkably different effects.
-These are our favourites (below) and you can view the full collection of Pantone's palettes and colour harmonies on Pantone's website.

 Whether you are a follower of trends, or prefer to follow your own direction (which we highly recommend!), the common narratives and predictions arising seem to demonstrate that the language of colour can indeed tell compelling stories in response to the world around us.